1 Year Full-time Core Diploma in Musical Theatre

 - Applicants must be over 18 to apply.

-- Students who have completed a previous Foundation year with Associated Studios London.
+- Students who may have previously completed a Foundation year with Associated Studios London, however this is not a pre-requisite.